sualeh/magnetictrackparser/README.md

 # Magnetic Track Parser

-*Magnetic Track Parser* is a Java 7 library that can parse magnetic track data from a bank issued credit card, such as might be returned from a USB magnetic card stripe reader.
+*Magnetic Track Parser* is a Java library that can parse magnetic track data from a bank issued credit card, such as might be returned from a USB magnetic card stripe reader.
 All classes are immutable and thread-safe.
 The standard `toString()` function formats data in a readable form.
 Validity is enforced by JUnit tests.
 Maven is needed for a build.
+Java 6 or newer is required.

 See the article on [Magnetic stripe card] on Wikipedia for information about the format of track data.